top of page

 they simply lose their urgency.

-This is the quiet miracle of Emotional Recalibration:
+This is the quiet miracle of inner child healing:

 you stop trying to fix yourself,